mcomisso/mcomisso.github.io/_posts/2016-02-24-5-Most-useful-xcode-plugins.md

 ---
 layout: post
-title: 5 Most useful plugins in Xcode
+title: "#2 - 5 Most useful plugins in Xcode"
-description: A list of useful plugins for Xcode 7
+description: "A list of useful plugins for Xcode 7"
 categories: [iOS development]
 tags: [iOS, Xcode]
+redirect_from: /post/2
 ---

 ### A quick list of super-useful plugins for Xcode.